Tubes Containing String Modules in Symmetric Special Multiserial Algebras: Symmetric Clannish Band Modules

-then for each $i$, $\eta$ acts on $c_{i,j}$ as though $\ueta$ were an inverse letter.
-However, note that the action of $\eta$ on $M(\ub,V,\phi_x,\phi_y)$ is still very different to the action of an ordinary arrow in the sense that we additionally have an idempotent action on $c_{i,j}$ in the case of (\ref{eq:WordGeq}) or on $c_{i,j-1}$ in the case of (\ref{eq:WordLeq}). \end{rem}
+then for each $i$, $\eta$ acts on $c_{i,j}$ as though $\ueta$ were a formal inverse.
+However, note that the action of $\eta$ on $M(\ub,V,\phi_x,\phi_y)$ is still very different to the action of an ordinary arrow or formal inverse in the sense that we additionally have an idempotent action on $c_{i,j}$ in the case of (\ref{eq:WordGeq}) or on $c_{i,j-1}$ in the case of (\ref{eq:WordLeq}). \end{rem}